whateve-r/UNDERDOG/README.md

-# UNDERDOG - ALGORITHMIC TRADING SYSTEM FOR UNDERDOGS.
+# UNDERDOG - Algorithmic Trading System for Underdogs

 **UNDERDOG** is a sophisticated algorithmic trading system designed for quantitative analysis and automated trading.
 It leverages high-performance data processing, statistical modeling, and machine learning to create, test, and execute trading strategies efficiently.